mobie/mobie.github.io/specs/mobie_spec.md

 		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
 Contains a list of numbers.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 	- `grid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
-The fields `sources` and `tableData` are required.
+The fields `sources`, `tableData` and `tables` are required.
 		- `names`: Optional names the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
 		- `positions`: Grid positions for the sources.
 If not specified, the sources will be arranged in a square grid.
 If given, must have the same length as `sources`.
 Contains a list of arrays.
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.